 If you agree with the payment, but cannot make it you can enter an IRS payment plan to make small payments over time until your IRS debt is exhausted.
 You can do this online using the IRS’ Online Payment Agreement tool.

-You may also have to pay interest and penalties for taxes that are overdue.
+You may also have to pay interest and penalties for taxes that are overdue, which will be listed on the notice.

 What if my refund has increased?